 I know, I know.
 You experienced recording folks are going to say "why shouldn't I have a mixer as part of my home studio?"
 Well as with most things, the idea of a recording mixer is one of those "it depends" type of situations.

 My mixer, a Mackie 1202 VLZ Pro, sends nothing out except a signal to the speakers/headphones.
 Most importantly (for this type of mixer), it does NOT send any signal into the computer for recording purposes.
 And of course, if you're recording a live band (straight to stereo - not doing multi-track recording), you'll want a mixer for that.

 To hear and monitor playback, you'll either use your computer's speakers, headphones (preferably plugged into your interface and not your computer sound card), or monitor speakers plugged into your interface.
 There will be (on a vast majority of recording interface units) a volume knob to control playback.

 He wanted to be able to record several things simultaneously (or sequentially) onto their own tracks.
 But he couldn't manage either.
 He said he'd record the drum machine on track one, and try to record the keyboard onto track two.
 But track two ended up with BOTH the drum machine and the keyboard.

 Now this can be caused by any number of things, but as soon as I saw that he had listed a mixer as part of his home studio set-up, I was pretty sure I knew the cause of his trouble.
 I asked him if he could tell me how he had everything plugged in.
 Basically it was as seen in the picture on the left (which I drew using the Paper app on my iPad - free and very cool!
 But I digress).

+The 1202 is mainly designed for live sound, not recording.
 So the thought process goes like this.
 I only have a pair of stereo inputs on this interface (UCA222).
 But I also have a mixer that has lots of inputs!
 I can plug everything into the mixer and then just take the main mixer outputs (left and right) and plug those into the UCA222).
 Then I'll plug the outputs from the UCA back into the mixer, and hook up my speakers to the mixer as well.

 There is a major flaw in this set-up though if you want to do multi-track recording (have each instrument/sound be on its own track).
 Raise your hand if you see the problem.
 Exactly!
 Everything, including the playback, is going into the mixer, which is perfectly designed to - well - mix. [end of part 1 of this article.
 See part 2 here].